pmojo375/Pickem/pickem/PERIODIC_TASKS_SUMMARY.md

 - Game sync uses existing `fetch_and_store_week()` which prefers CFBD over ESPN
 - Spread updates only happen if spreads change by >= 0.5 points
 - Spreads captured at 9 AM on game day are considered final for that game
-- Maximum 7 API calls per week to The Odds API (daily spread updates)
+- Spreads are fetched from CFBD API
 - All tasks route to the 'scores' queue
 - Tasks expire if not executed within their timeout window